-Role Responsibility Presiding-Chair Leads the performance review process and the Executive Director Review Committee, oversees the aggregation of information gathered via the performance review survey, develops the performance review, presents draft review to Committee and the final review to the Governing Board in closed session Vice-Chair Elect Reviews performance review drafted by Presiding the Chair before it is shared with the Committee.
-Executive Director Review Committee Members 37 Provide feedback on the draft performance review written by the Presiding Board Chair.
+Chair Leads the performance review process and the Executive Director Review Committee, oversees the aggregation of information gathered via the performance review survey, develops the performance review, presents draft review to Committee and the final review to the Governing Board in closed session Vice-Chair Reviews performance review drafted by the Chair before it is shared with the Committee.
+Executive Director Review Committee Members 37 Provide feedback on the draft performance review written by the Chair.
 External Consultants (as needed) Assist with conducting the performance review and compiling results from the performance review survey, at the direction of the Governing Board.
-Executive Director Completes self-review, discusses the recommended performance review with the Chair and Vice-Chair-Elect, and receives a final review with the Governing Board in closed session.
+Executive Director Completes self-review, discusses the recommended performance review with the Chair and Vice-Chair, and receives a final review with the Governing Board in closed session.
 All Board Members Complete survey of Executive Director's performance.
+Career Executive Assignment Staff that directly report to the Executive Director Complete the interview conducted by the Chair and Vice-Chair.